MoebiusSolutions/cac-agent/README.md

 This package has the following major components:

-* **cac-ssl-relay**: A local daemon that can be used to "relay" traffic to remote, CAC-protected endpoints
+* **cac-ssl-relay**: A local daemon that transparently wraps traffic with a CAC-protected TLS tunnel
 	* Client applications can access the remote, CAC-protected services without any direct CAC integration
 	* When you connect through this daemon, you're only prompted for a CAC PIN on the first request
 	* This works great with private SSL-protected web services including **Git**, **Maven**, **NPM**, and **Docker**
 		* In the case of Docker, you'll have to make sure that you [setup local SSL](Using-local-ssl-with-ssl-relay.md) or else the server can get confused by the transition between HTTP and HTTPS

-* **cac-jgit**: A version of jGit with bundled CAC support
+* **cac-jgit**: A version of the jGit CLI with bundled CAC support
 	* This works as a standalone replacement for command line Git, without the need for **cac-ssl-relay**
 	* Note that jGit is missing a handful of convenience commands, such as `git pull` (instead you have to run `git fetch` then `git merge ...` explicitly).

 * **cac-agent**: A generalized CAC integration for Java
 	* You can use this libary to add a Swing-popup or CLI-prompt to select/use a CAC certificate for SSL (HTTPS) operations
-	* The aforementioned apps were developed on top of this
+	* The apps above depend upon this library
+	* This library is available from the [cac-agent.mvn Maven repo](https://github.com/MoebiusSolutions/cac-agent.mvn.git)

 Build Status